Bhuwann/pair-trading-app/README.md

 - **Trading Strategy Simulation**: Perform backtesting on pair ttrading strategy to assess historical performace.
 - **Interactive Charts**: Visualize stock data and trading signals through interactive charts.

+## Tools Used

+- **JavaScript** is the standard language for client-side web development and has a rich ecosystem of libraries and
+frameworks like React and Chart
+- **React** is chosen for its component-based architecture, making the UI modular and maintainable.
+- **Node.js** allows us to use JavaScript to build the server.
+- **Express** simplifies the creation of the backend API.
+- **Axios** is used for its simplicity and ease of making HTTP requests.
+- **Chart.js** offers a powerful and easy-to-use solution for visualizing data with a wide range of chart types.
+- **Alpha Vantage API** provides free stock market data needed for the application.
+- **HTML**
+- **CSS**

 ## Components

 ### Backend